-Most server-wide slowdowns come from four pressure points: hot data falling out of the InnoDB buffer pool, connection churn creating extra threads, temporary tables spilling to disk, or the redo and binary-log path forcing more flush work than the storage layer can absorb.
-Status counters such as Threads_running, Created_tmp_disk_tables, Innodb_buffer_pool_reads, and Innodb_log_waits show which condition is growing, while the slow query log separates bad SQL from genuine server-level pressure.
+Most server-wide slowdowns show up as hot data falling out of the InnoDB buffer pool, connection churn creating extra threads, temporary tables spilling to disk, or the redo and binary-log path forcing more flush work than the storage layer can absorb.
+Status counters such as Threads_running, Created_tmp_disk_tables, Innodb_buffer_pool_reads, and Innodb_log_waits show which condition is growing, while the slow query log separates inefficient SQL from server-level pressure.

-Current branch differences matter.
-MySQL 8.4 uses innodb_redo_log_capacity for redo sizing and can auto-size key InnoDB settings with innodb_dedicated_server on dedicated hosts, while current MariaDB releases still expose redo sizing through innodb_log_file_size and also expose innodb_buffer_pool_size_max for live buffer-pool growth limits.
-Make one change at a time, persist it in the option-file chain, and restart only when the current variable or branch actually requires it.
+Branch differences change which setting is safe to edit.
+MySQL 8.0.30 and later, including current 9.x releases, use innodb_redo_log_capacity for redo sizing, while MariaDB continues to expose redo sizing through innodb_log_file_size and uses innodb_buffer_pool_size_max as the live buffer-pool growth ceiling.
+Make one change at a time, persist it in the option-file chain, and restart only when the chosen variable or branch requires it.

 Steps to optimize MySQL or MariaDB server performance: